O Fantástico Mistério de Feiurinha: Reception

 O Fantástico Mistério de Feiurinha received critical acclaim upon release, which resulted in it winning the Jabuti Award for children's literature in 1986.

 Literary critic Lucila Garcez considered this to be a very original piece of fiction, in which a narrator/character, in the first person, reports unusual events, creating a plot full of humor and interspersed with allusions to traditional stories.
 For her, the book enriches the line, already well explored in Brazil, of productions that revisit the tradition of fairy tales in a transformative way.
-That is, it has a metaliterary structure that unveils the creative process in a playful and fanciful way, in order to reveal a reflection on the perenniality of fairy tales and the oral tradition of storytellers.
+That is, it has a metaliterary structure that unveils the creative process in a playful and fanciful way, to reveal a reflection on the perenniality of fairy tales and the oral tradition of storytellers.
 For critic Laura Sandroni, the book reiterates Pedro Bandeira's interest in oral tradition and is a proclamation of faith in the written word, considering that the story was unknown to everyone for the simple fact that no author had yet narrated it in a book.
 According to her, Feiurinha is a heroine who is a friend of Snow White, Cinderella and many others, but not registered in research by Perrault, the Brothers Grimm or Hans Christian Andersen.
 Sandoni also points out that the author satirizes traditional fairy tales, discussing their classic happily ever after ending.
 The critic analyzes that this phrase would mean the eternal sameness and the loss of the sense of adventure in life.

-However, Literary critic Eriana Dantas stated that she failed to appreciate the book as other readers did because of the emphasis on female rivalry and the princesses' physical appearance.
+But literary critic Eriana Dantas stated that she had failed to appreciate the book as other readers did because of the emphasis on female rivalry and the princesses' physical appearance.
 However, the reviewer considers that the book is well-written and pays tribute to fairy tales and the writers who told and retold such stories, in addition to bringing a beautiful message about the importance of the written word, more lasting than the spoken word, and about the custom of storytelling from the oldest to the youngest.

 In addition, the book was adapted for cinema in a 2009 film starring Xuxa Meneghel and titled Xuxa em O Mistério de Feiurinha.
 However, the film version usually received unfavorable reviews.